Engadine, New South Wales: History

 Originally settled for grazing land, Engadine soon became a destination for camping and day-trips from the inner-Sydney suburbs.
 It remained isolated until 1920 when the railway station was built (with some funds donated by the local population).
 Many ex-soldiers settled here after World War I and several streets here recall this war and others as well, such as Anzac, Tobruk, Amiens, Bullecourt, Villers Brett, and Nelson.

 Dunlea Centre, Australia's original Boys' Town, in the western part of the suburb was modelled on the American Boys Town institution.
 The residential school and day programs help children, regardless of their religious background, who have not been able to conform to the rules of society.
-It was founded in 1939 by Father Thomas Dunlea who was principal from 1939 to 1951.
+It was founded in 1939 by Thomas Dunlea who was principal from 1939 to 1951.

 The post office was opened on 1 January 1927 and the school opened in September 1932.
 In the 1960s, the district became more established as a residential area and Crown Land was released for private purchase.
 The remaining land-parcels were developed in the 1990s, in North Engadine and Woronora Heights.

+In 1997, Scott Morrison allegedly defecated at a McDonalds in the suburb during the 1997 Super League Grand Final.
+There is a plaque outside the restaurant that commemorates the incident.